QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/agile-scrum/index.md

 The Scrum master **makes sure that the developers** <small>(the product owner, and the company too)</small> **are only focusing on their jobs**, and not on applying Scrum.
 He should **organize (or sometimes facilitate) meetings**, **support the team**, **manage the tools**, do **reporting**, **deal with blockers**, and **"timeboxing"** <small>(a meeting shouldn't last more than it was supposed to)</small>  so that the project is going smoothly.

-The Scrum Master is an expert in Scrum, and they must **ensure that Scrum is used properly**, but if the team agrees on changing something, they must be **open to changes** (as he/she follows the principles and values of Scrum).
+The Scrum Master is an expert in Scrum, and they must **ensure that Scrum is used properly**, but if the team agrees on changing something, they must be **open to changes** (as they follows the principles and values of Scrum).

 <details class="details-e">
 <summary>Random notes</summary>

-(1) Do not ask the intern to grab some cakes, or some coffee, that's the Scrum master's job 🤩 <small>(joke aside, he/she may)</small>.
+(1) Do not ask the intern to grab some cakes, or some coffee; that's the Scrum master's job 🤩 <small>(joke aside, they may)</small>.

 (2) The Scrum master may be a member of the dev team, and it may rotate through the team.